Tuesday, November 29, 2016

 Before I try to start promising posts , telling my story at the moment, or describing my current mood, I just wanted to say thank you.

 I am a complete mess.
 Dirty.
 Laundry undone.
 Dishes left in a sink of lukewarm water.
-Clumsy as the tightrope I fell off when I tripped and lost my self-esteem.
+As unstable as a young girl who slipped on the balance beam, tripped and lost my self-esteem.
 Unpredictable--a sunshower on a hot August day.
 A sponge, squeezing itself out, hands wringing my grievances and pains on your kitchen and all over your face.

 And you listen.
-You wear patience like a tailored jacket.
+You wear patience like a kitten glove.
 You hold me in your pockets, polishing me as one does a gemstone, making me shine.
 You accept my offerings of dirt and borrowed fragment of star, the broken teeth and leftover honey.

 It is with salt, sediment and grain coming from my eyes, I say thank you.
 Thank you for your love, without which, I would be an empty, unvisited shoreline, a door overgrown with black mold.